Would you like to draw realistic drawings?

 Cast Shadow – This will be the darkest value on your drawing.
-It is the opposite side of the light source and blocked by an object.
+It is on the opposite side of the light source and is blocked by an object.
 For example, it will be where the sphere meets a surface on the opposite side of the light source.
 This is the area where light does not hit.

 Shadow Drawing Techniques